MissingNO123/GCIR/README.md

 To remap joystick axes (if your controller for some reason uses different ones) find `pygame.JOYAXISMOTION` with ctrl+f and change the joystick axis indices (`event.axis == 0` etc).
 ~~(I will fix that later)~~

+When cloning this repository, make sure to use `--recursive` to download the necessary submodule.